SonnyBurnett/image_recognition/README.md

 `102/102 - 155s - loss: 0.0766 - accuracy: 0.9722 - val_loss: 0.1903 - val_accuracy: 0.9312`\
 `Epoch 6/6`\
 `102/102 - 156s - loss: 0.0670 - accuracy: 0.9759 - val_loss: 0.2527 - val_accuracy: 0.9112`\

+Note that in the last epoch your loss value should be close to zero and your accuracy value should be close to one.\

 In the Fifth part we test our model.